 minimum, maximum, and average time values in summary tables.

-Within events, times are stored in units given by the timer in effect when event timing begins.
-For display, times are shown in picoseconds (trillionths of a second) to normalize them to a standard unit, regardless of which timer is selected.
+Internally, times within events are stored in units given by the timer in effect when event timing begins.
+For display when events are retrieved from Performance Schema tables, times are shown in picoseconds (trillionths of a second) to normalize them to a standard unit, regardless of which timer is selected.

 Modifications to the

-the original timer for the begin time and the
+the original timer for the begin time and the new timer for

 The timer baseline (“time zero”) occurs at